-&lt;sup>3The display has an x and y axis: the y-axis displays the offset value, which is the higher between absolute minimum and maximum value and is computed automatically at the first start of the menu.
-It is step-wisely ordered as follows: +- 1, 2, 5, 10, 20, ... (in 30 day [ units - one picosecond [ps]).
+3The display has an x and y axis: the y-axis displays the offset value, which is the higher between absolute minimum and maximum value and is computed automatically at the first start of the menu.
+It is step-wisely ordered as follows: +- 1, 2, 5, 10, 20, ... (in 30 day [units - one picosecond [ps]).
 The x-axis is a time axis.
 It shows from and until when particular offset values occur.
-The xth value is the number of available values divided with the display length.
+4The when values as for a start of the display divided with the display length.